 Maintenance and management

-Understanding the different maintenance needs for each type of deployment also helps make informed IT decisions.
+Understanding the different maintenance needs for each deployment type can help you make informed IT decisions.

-When utilizing a SaaS, the service provider pushes updates to the cloud resource without end-users needing to act on their own.
+When utilizing SaaS, the service provider pushes updates to the cloud resource without end users needing to act on their own.
 Organizations transfer responsibility for vulnerability patches, uptime, and backup to the service provider.

-However, when utilizing an IaaS or PaaS provider, organizations are responsible for maintaining and securing applications and workloads within the cloud environment.
+However, when using an IaaS or PaaS provider, organizations are responsible for maintaining and securing applications and workloads within the cloud environment.

-Since the organization “owns” the software, firmware, or hardware, it is responsible for all maintenance activities.
-These activities include installing security patch updates to all devices, maintaining data center availability, and responding to services requests.
+Since the organization owns the software, firmware, or hardware, it is responsible for all maintenance activities.
+These activities include installing security patch updates, maintaining data center availability, and responding to services requests.

 Security across cloud and on-premises deployments is one area with no clear winner.
 Each deployment has its own benefits and costs which is why leadership needs to understand them before making a decision.

 Cloud application security is a shared responsibility.
 Under this model:

-- Service providers: Responsible for security of the cloud resource, meaning responsible for any vulnerabilities impacting infrastructure or hardware they own
+- Service providers are responsible for security of the cloud resource, meaning responsible for any vulnerabilities impacting infrastructure or hardware they own.

-- Buyers: Responsible for security in the cloud resource, meaning responsible for access to sensitive information within the resource
+- Buyers are responsible for security in the cloud resource, meaning responsible for access to sensitive information within the resource.

-For example, if a malicious actor exploits a vulnerability in a server owned by the cloud provider that leads to a data breach, the provider is responsible.
-If the malicious actor exploits a misconfiguration managed by the buyer, then the buyer is responsible.
+For example, if a threat actor exploits a vulnerability in a server owned by the cloud provider that leads to a data breach, the provider is responsible.
+If the threat actor exploits a misconfiguration managed by the buyer, then the buyer is responsible.

-In an on-premises deployment, the organization has total ownership over security.
+In an on-prem deployment, the organization has total ownership over security.
 If the company has the security resources, this gives it a better way to mitigate risk.
 However, it also makes them entirely responsible for maintaining and monitoring security continuously.

 Many organizations looking to improve on-premises data center security leverage managed detection and response service providers.

 The differences in computing decisions also impact financial reporting and forecasting.
 In many ways, this difference is one of the most difficult paradigm shifts organizations face.

-Operating expenditures (OPEX) are the everyday costs that businesses incur as part of operations.
-Generally, these costs cover products and services with limited life-span that an organization consumes regularly.
+Operating expenditures (OPEX) are the everyday costs businesses incur.
+Generally, these costs cover products and services with limited lifespan that an organization consumes regularly.